OSC

 - Go on the Pipo config page and set this destination IP in the OSC section.

-- Make sure OSC is enabled with the big toggle next to the OSC section title
+- Make sure OSC is enabled in the Pipo.

 Note: changing network (or connecting directly to Pipo) will change the computer IP hence the destination should be updated as needed.